Jewish Labour Movement: Late 20th century

-In 1957, Poale Zion played a role in the formation of Labour Friends of Israel, with which it continues to work.
+In 1957, Poale Zion was involved in the establishment of Labour Friends of Israel, with which it has continued to cooperate.

-In June 1982, Poale Zion formed a Scottish branch, with the MP for East Kilbride, Maurice Miller, becoming its chair.
-In the mid-1980s, PZ claimed a paper membership of 2,000.

-Before the Arab-Israeli war of 1967, Poale Zion represented the dominant pro-Zionist view within the British Labour Party.
-However, as the left became increasingly anti-Zionist, relations with the left of the party were increasingly tense.
-For instance, in April 1983 women members of Poale Zion were prevented from attending an International Women's Day seminar at the Greater London Council's County Hall, and in 1984 it was proposed that the Labour Party end the connection.
+Prior to the Six-Day War in 1967, Poale Zion represented a prevailing Zionist perspective within the British Labour Party.
+As anti-Zionist positions became more prominent on the party's left, relations with that section of the party became increasingly strained.
+In April 1983, women members of Poale Zion were prevented from attending an International Women's Day seminar at the Greater London Council's County Hall, and in 1984 a proposal was made to end the organisation's association with the Labour Party.

-In 1985, Eric Heffer suggested Poale Zion as a model for a black socialist society, as a way for Labour Party Black Sections to represent black and minority members within the party structure.
-In the 1990s, PZ affiliated to the Anti-Racist Alliance, a black-led anti-racist movement closely aligned to the Labour Party Black Sections and founded by Marc Wadsworth, and later to its successor the National Assembly Against Racism.
+In June 1982, Poale Zion established a Scottish branch, with Maurice Miller, Member of Parliament for East Kilbride, serving as its chair.
+During the mid-1980s, the organisation reported a paper membership of 2,000.
+In 1985, Eric Heffer cited Poale Zion as a possible model for a Black socialist society within the Labour Party, in the context of discussions surrounding the Labour Party Black Sections.
+In the 1990s, Poale Zion affiliated with the Anti-Racist Alliance, and later with its successor organisation, the National Assembly Against Racism.

-Leading postwar members of Poale Zion included Maurice Orbach; Samuel Fisher, Baron Fisher of Camden; Leo Abse, who set up the Cardiff branch in 1948; Mary Mikardo and Ian Mikardo; Simon Pinner and his son Hayim Pinner, who was president of the youth wing and editor in the 1960s of its paper Jewish Vanguard; the brothers Leslie and Harold Lever (Leslie served as chair); Percy Sassoon Gourgey, secretary in 1959 and chair 1964–67; Sidney Goldberg, general secretary at the time of the 1967 Arab-Israeli war; and Eric Moonman, chair in the 1970s.
-Reginald Freeson served as the political secretary of Poale Zion, co-chair and editor of its journal Vanguard in the late 1980s to early 1990s.
-In the 1990s, Lawrie Nerva was chair.
-In 2002, Louise Ellman was vice-chair.
+Notable postwar members of Poale Zion included Maurice Orbach; Samuel Fisher, Baron Fisher of Camden; Leo Abse, who established the Cardiff branch in 1948; Mary Mikardo and Ian Mikardo; Simon Pinner and his son Hayim Pinner, who served as president of the youth wing and as editor of its newspaper Jewish Vanguard during the 1960s; Leslie and Harold Lever, with Leslie Lever serving as chair; Percy Sassoon Gourgey, who served as secretary in 1959 and as chair from 1964 to 1967; Sidney Goldberg, general secretary at the time of the Six-Day War; and Eric Moonman, who served as chair during the 1970s.
+Reg Freeson served as political secretary, co-chair, and editor of the journal Vanguard from the late 1980s to the early 1990s.
+During the 1990s, Lawrie Nerva served as chair.
+In 2002, Louise Ellman held the position of vice-chair.

 Jewish Labour Movement

 2004–2015

-Poale Zion (Great Britain) was relaunched as the Jewish Labour Movement (JLM) in 2004 in response to changes within global left Zionism during the Second Intifada, with an increased focus on Britain's Jewish community.
-Louise Ellman recounts that the July 2004 'launch at the House of Commons was a highly successful event, with the Israeli Ambassador and the Foreign Office Minister responsible for Middle East matters as guest speakers.
-Messages of goodwill were delivered from the Prime Minister, the Board of Deputies of British Jews and the World Labour Zionist Movement'.
-Louise Ellman rose from being vice-chair to chair in 2006, a position she held until 2016.
+Poale Zion (Great Britain) was relaunched as the Jewish Labour Movement (JLM) in 2004.
+According to an account by Louise Ellman, the relaunch event took place in July 2004 at the House of Commons, and included participation by the Israeli ambassador and the Foreign Office minister responsible for Middle East affairs, as well as messages of support from the Prime Minister, the Board of Deputies of British Jews, and the World Labour Zionist Movement.

-There were JLM speakers at the official commemorations of the Battle of Cable Street on its 75th and 80th anniversaries in 2011 and 2016 respectively.

-In the 2015 Labour Party leadership election, JLM nominated Yvette Cooper.
+Ellman became chair of the Jewish Labour Movement in 2006, having previously served as vice-chair, and held the position until 2016.
+Representatives of JLM participated as speakers in the official commemorations of the Battle of Cable Street on its 75th and 80th anniversaries in 2011 and 2016.
+During the 2015 Labour Party leadership election, the Jewish Labour Movement nominated Yvette Cooper.